 Backscatter is a typical F2-layer propagation mode but is also observed with Es-layer propagation.

 Because Aurora only appears around the polar regions, you need to direct your antenna to the North Pole or South Pole (whatever is nearest).
-The distance you can work via aurora ranges up to 2000 km.
+The area coverable via aurora ranges up to 2000 km.
 Working Aurora on HF means having needs a good set of ears.
 The very fast and strong QSB make the signal almost unreadable!
-Like someone is talking with a soar throat, or talking behind a blowing fan.
-Aurora works best on the higher HF bands.
+Like someone is talking with a soar throat, or talking behind a spinning wheel or fan.
+Aurora works best on the higher HF bands on SSB.

 7d.
 Meteor scatter

-Meteor scatter is a remarkable propagation mode is meteor scatter.
+Meteor scatter is another remarkable propagation mode is meteor scatter.
 Meteors are tiny rocks, or dust particles that enter Earth’s atmosphere at a high altitude (±100 km) at very high speeds (> 5000 m/s).
 Because of these very high speeds, these meteors burn up because due to friction in Earth’s atmosphere.
 When disintegrating, the heat is so intense that ionization of the surrounding air takes place.
-Now this ionization can be so dense, that the ionized air can reflect radio waves up to 500 MHz, but also the higher relative quiet HF bands like 10 m and 12 m.
-The distances for meteor scatter can range from 400 – 1800 km for 10 m and 12 m, and the openings can last from a second up to a few minutes, with very strong QSB.
+Ionization can be so strong, that the ionized band of air bends radio waves up to 500 MHz, but also the higher relative quiet HF bands like 10 m and 12 m.
+The distances for meteor scatter can range from 400-1800 km for 10 m and 12 m, and the openings can last from a second up to a few minutes, with very strong QSB.

 Meteor scatter takes place in annual periods of meteor showers.
 All have their own name.
 Here are some important dates for meteor showers which appear annually: